 Within 6 months they were able to roll out the localized apps and there was a hundred 25% jump in registration through the app in non-English speaking cities.
 Realizing the importance of localized apps in customer acquisition, Sharon made it her first priority for expansion into the APAC region.

 Businesses thrive when they succeed in establishing appropriate communication with their customers.
 It becomes even more essential when expanding into new geographic locations because the credibility has to be re-established.
 Typically, businesses localize all their offerings to maximize reach.

 As mobile applications are one of the important channels of communication, and sometimes double up as a product, providing them in the local language massively improves chances of success.

 In this article we will look at how multilingual app support is a critical tool every business must-have.
 We will also discuss how mobile operating systems and app development frameworks help developers in providing multilingual support in their mobile applications.

 Localization versus internationalization

 The process of adapting an application for a specific region or language by translating its assets like text and images, and adding locale-specific contents is called localization.
 Structuring an app's code and UI for localization is called inter-nationalization.

 A country or region can have multiple languages.
-For instance, in Canada both English and French are equally popular.
-A smart business would launch its app in both the languages to increase the number of downloads.
+For instance, in Canada, both English and French are equally popular.
+A smart business would launch its app in both languages to increase the number of downloads.
 In fact, case studies and surveys have proved that multilingual apps perform much better than single language apps.
 People prefer to use the Internet in their own language.
 A Common Sense Advisory survey revealed that:

 - 1% of consumers spend most or all of their time on websites in their own language.